 This series gives you a well-researched answer.
-Here is Part VI; come back soon for Part VII.
+Here is Part IX; come back soon for Part X.

 By Robert Prechter (excerpted from the monthly Elliott Wave Theorist; published since 1979)

-(Stay tuned for Part VII of this important series, where Prechter examines another popular investment myth: Namely, that "Peace is bullish for stocks.")
+(Stay tuned for Part X of this important series, where Prechter examines another popular investment myth: Namely, that "Central banks and government policies control the markets.")